rahu619/CreditRiskAnalysis/README.md

 # CreditRiskAssessment

-Attempting to create a prediction model for assessing the credit risk for loan applications based on Python, Sckikit toolkit.
+Creating a prediction model for assessing the credit risk for loan applications based on Python, Sckikit toolkit.